D-Ivy College

 D-Ivy College is a school located in Lagos, Nigeria.

 It was established in 1998 to provide an international education.

 The school is a co-educational boarding and day school for children aged from 3 to 18 years.

-Degrees
+Qualifications

-The school is recognized for its higher levels of education, i.e., International General Certificate of Secondary Education and A-level.
+The school offers the British curriculum, i.e., International General Certificate of Secondary Education and A-level.
+It also offers the International Baccalaureate Diploma.